Instructional Strategy

 Materials:

-Preselected images or portraits, sticky notes, whiteboard or display, writing utensils
+Preselected images or portraits, sticky notes, whiteboard or display, writing utensil

 Chat bubble with list icon in green on white background